 Fergus’ mission is to save the endangered mohua or yellowhead bird.
 It became extinct in the Nelson region just five years ago, by natural attrition, but hangs on to life in the Catlin’s forest and isolated areas of Southland.

 The couple wants the Catlins to become an eco-tourism destination.
 They live out their conservation principles in their everyday lives and Fergus has been honoured with the New Zealand Order of Merit for his work in the region.

 It’s a beautiful corner of New Zealand – a living natural history museum where life is relatively unhurried and uncomplicated.
 Nature rules here, trees grow sideways and there’s a surprise for the visitor around every bend

-Reported by Paul Rush for our AA Directions Winter 2017 issue
+Reported by Paul Rush for our AA Directions Summer 2017 issue